-One of the most common questions we’re asked is how our fees work, and are a frequent source of confusion for clients.
+One of the most common questions we’re asked is how our fees work.
 While there are many different ways for attorneys to take a fee, most will tell you in advance what they believe your case should cost and what resources are necessary to win your case at trial.
-They should, but are not required, to memorialize your fee agreement with them in writing.
+They should, but are not required to, memorialize your fee agreement with them in writing.

-Our attorney fees can be broken down into three basic types: flat fees, retainers, and fees to be placed in trust accounts.
+Our attorney fees can be broken down into three basic types: retainers, fees to be placed in trust accounts, and flat fees.